-The families in the Diyarbakir province have been protesting for 749 days since Sept.
+The families in Diyarbakir province have been protesting for 757 straight days since Sept.
 3, 2019, outside the office of the opposition Peoples' Democratic Party (HDP), encouraging their children to give up their weapons and surrender to authorities.

-Demonstrations have since spread to other provinces, including Van, Mus, Sirnak, and Hakkari.
+Demonstrations have spread to other provinces, including Van, Mus, Sirnak and Hakkari.

-In Turkey, offenders linked to terrorist groups are eligible for possible sentence reductions under a repentance law, if they surrender.
+In Turkey, offenders linked to terror groups are eligible for possible sentence reductions under a repentance law, if they surrender.

 In its more than 35-year terror campaign against Turkey, the PKK -- listed as a terrorist group by Turkey, the US, and the EU -- has been responsible for the deaths of at least 40,000 people, including women, children and infants.